 Here are some numbers around the competition that has a rich 35-year history.

-0 – The only final to finish goalless was in 2001 when Zimbabwe needed a penalty shoot-out to beat Angola 5-3 on spot-kicks.
+0 – The only final to finish goalless was in 2001 when Zambia needed a penalty shoot-out to beat Angola 5-3 on spot-kicks.
 That remains the only final to go to a shoot-out.

 3 – Angola lost three finals in a row between 2000 and 2002.
 They made the deciding match in 2011 but lost again.
 They have yet to win the regional title and went out in the first round in 2017.

 9 – The most number of goals scored in a single final – South Africa defeated Zambia 5-4 in 2004!